Internal Medicine Residency (Minnesota)

 - Of our residents seeking subspecialty training, 74 percent match into their first-choice fellowship program, and 94 percent match into one of their top three program choices.

-- Mayo Clinic's campus in Rochester, Minnesota, provides primary care for more than 140,000 local residents, including a large underserved population, giving our trainees a broad training experience from longitudinal care of community patients to tertiary care of referred patients.
+- Mayo Clinic's campus in Rochester, Minnesota, provides primary care for more than 140,000 local residents, including a large underserved population, giving our trainees a broad training experience ranging from longitudinal care of community patients to tertiary care of referred patients.

 The primary goal of the Mayo Clinic Internal Medicine Residency is to provide you with the training, resources and experience to thrive in any of the disciplines that are open to well-trained internists.

 We train leaders in internal medicine who are setting new standards in patient care and scientific investigation.
 We take particular pride in preparing you to be agents of change who, through inquiry or practice improvement, are prepared to advance the science and create the health care system of the future.